Bachelor of Business (Honours) student

 “I’m so glad I chose AUT.
 So far I think it’s the best decision I’ve made in my life.
 The highlights for me have included being able to grab some amazing opportunities and overcome some challenges, and of course all the people I’ve met along the way.

 “I received the AUT Postgraduate Scholarship and the Business Undergraduate International Exchange Scholarship, which helped fund my student exchange to Canada.
 I’ve been admitted to the dean’s honours roll twice, and have represented AUT’s Management Consulting Club internationally in competitions.
 I’ve also interned at the Reserve Bank of New Zealand and landed an internship at the New Zealand Superannuation Fund for the coming summer.
 None of this would have been possible without AUT’s support.”

-The last three years at AUT have been some of the best of her life so far, Kayla says, and she is looking forward to more great experiences in her Bachelor of Business (Honours) next year.
+The last four years at AUT have been some of the best of her life so far, Kayla says.

 “I believe postgraduate studies will give me the edge I need when competing for jobs.
 I’ve also been fortunate enough to be exposed to the research conducted at AUT by becoming a research assistant after my first year.
-The research I’ve been a part of has brought to light some serious issues surrounding finance in New Zealand, which has motivated me to conduct research of my own on the financial capability of youth in New Zealand.”
+The research I’ve been a part of has brought to light some serious issues surrounding finance, which has motivated me to conduct research of my own on the financial capability of youth in New Zealand.”